JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas –

-The goal of ACS NSQIP is to reduce surgical morbidity (infection or illness related to a surgical procedure) and surgical mortality (death related to a surgical procedure) and to provide a firm foundation for surgeons to apply what is known as the "best scientific evidence" to the practice of surgery.
+The goal of ACS NSQIP is to reduce surgical morbidity, which is infection or illness related to a surgical procedure, and surgical mortality, which is death related to a surgical procedure, and to provide a firm foundation for surgeons to apply what is known as the “best scientific evidence” to the practice of surgery.

 “BAMC is committed to providing our patients the best quality surgical care every step of the way,” Murray said.
 “These results exemplify that commitment.”